 The Company capitalizes certain legal, professional, accounting and other third-party fees that are directly associated with in-process equity issuances as deferred offering costs until such equity issuances are consummated.
 After consummation of the equity issuance, these costs are recorded as a reduction in the capitalized amount associated with the equity issuance.
 Should the equity issuance be abandoned, the deferred offering costs will be expensed immediately as a charge to operating expenses in the consolidated statement of operations and comprehensive loss.
-Deferred offering costs as of December 31, 2019 were \$2.1 million.
-No deferred offering costs were capitalized as of December 31, 2018.
-Such costs are classified in other assets in the accompanying consolidated balance sheets.
+On March 16, 2020, the Company completed its IPO; accordingly, the Company recognized the deferred offering costs of approximately \$3.9 million as a reduction from gross proceeds associated with the IPO through additional paid-in capital in the accompanying consolidated balance sheet.
+Deferred offering costs classified in other assets on the accompanying consolidated balance sheet as of December 31, 2019 were \$2.1 million.
+There were no deferred offering costs as of December 31, 2020.